Aspira Logo

 1-2 weeks

-Select a Japanese language school or university.
-We help you choose from our 100+ partner institutions based on your goals, budget, and location preferences.
+After passing N5, work with our counselors to select the most suitable Japanese language school (gakko) from our 100+ partner institutions based on your goals, budget, and location preferences.

 2